6. Binary Search

 Structures

-Lists and Tree's are typically the data structures that we see with Binary Search
+Lists and Tree's are typically the data structures that you see with Binary Search

 Lists

-There's some gotchas for list, mostly around defining high and low, and different vs , but altogether the pseudocode is pretty easy Pseudocode for list:
+There's some gotchas for list, mostly around defining right and left, and different vs , but altogether the pseudocode is pretty easy Pseudocode for list:

 # list of 10 nums